The Edgar Awards Revisited: The Long Goodbye by Raymond Chandler (Best Novel; 1955)

 - The novel has been adapted for television three separate times: 1954, with Dick Powell playing Marlowe (he also played Marlowe a decade before in Murder, My Sweet); 1978, with Ed Bishop as Marlowe; and 2011, with Toby Stevens playing the detective.

 - Robert Altman adapted The Long Goodbye for the big screen in 1973, with Elliott Gould as Marlowe.
 The film was quite a departure from the novel—taking several liberties in its retelling—and was not very well received.
+(You can read Thomas Pluck’s defense of the film here.)

 - Marlowe’s “picture of Madison” actually existed.
 High-denomination bills were last printed on December 27, 1945, and officially discontinued on July 14, 1969—though the $5,000 bill had largely disappeared long before then.